-The MUSC College of Health Professions Doctor of Nurse Anesthesia Program is dedicated to producing competent, compassionate, and knowledgeable Certified Registered Nurse Anesthetists who will meet the health care needs of society through clinical practice, education, and research.
+The MUSC College of Health Professions Doctor of Nurse Anesthesia Practice (DNAP) Program is dedicated to producing competent, compassionate, and knowledgeable Certified Registered Nurse Anesthetists (CRNA) who will meet the health care needs of society through clinical practice, education, and research.

-Through our variety of clinical sites, AFN students have opportunities to administer anesthesia to complicated pediatric and adult patients in a large teaching hospital and to patients of all ages in community hospitals and rural independent CRNA practices.
-Students obtain extensive hands-on clinical experiences in administering many types of regional anesthesia.
+Through our variety of clinical sites, Anesthesia for Nurses (AFN) students have opportunities to administer anesthesia to complicated pediatric and adult patients in a large teaching hospital and to patients in a variety case settings.
+This includes large teaching hospitals, community hospitals and with rural independent CRNA practices.
+Students also obtain extensive hands-on clinical experiences in administering many types of regional anesthesia.